 Our human rights compliance reviews help clients understand whether their implementation of the UNGPs is fit-for-purpose and aligned to good practice.
 We go beyond gap analyses to define a client’s human rights footprint, look at human rights within the broader Environmental, Social and Governance (ESG) policy framework, and ‘deep-dive’ into specific requirements in exposed value chain and functional areas.
 Beyond these reviews, we also carry out site-level Human Rights Impact Assessments (HRIA), investigations and checks, human rights training and capacity-building, and the design and review of grievance-mechanisms.

-We have a 15-year track-record in carrying out complex field research and investigations in high-risk environments.
+We have a robust track-record in carrying out complex field research and investigations in high-risk environments.
 Past assignments have included mapping out illegal crude oil bunkering operations in the Niger Delta, assessing the infiltration of gold mines in East Africa by criminal syndicates, and documenting Taliban and ISIS control of mine sites in Afghanistan.
 We retain a zero-accident and incident track-record.

 The thoroughness with which we prepare is core to us maintaining a zero-accident and incident track-record.
 As with all our work, for field research and investigations we draw on our field and technical networks to understand the environments in which we will operate, carefully select and train our field researchers, and incorporate Do No Harm principles into all planning and research/investigation processes.
-We also apply strict health, safety, and security protocols, which help protect our teams, information, and client interests.
+We also apply strict health, safety, and security protocols, which help protect our teams, ensure information integrity, and client interests.

 The most challenging supply chains to investigate and commodities to trace are those that involve sourcing from transition, fragile and conflict-affected areas.
 We help our clients carry out supply chain due diligence, trace commodities and associated risks, and strengthen supply chain controls.
 We apply a Do No Harm approach to all our work, which helps protect key stakeholders and client relationships.